JianmingLinUMass/ms02/team/m2/roles.md

 - Commit 3: Created the Github repository for the team for milestone 2, set up the whole project structure, and invited each team member to the repository.

 ## Joe Lebedev -
-- **Role**: Ideas Coordinator - brainstorms features and function on the application, in regards to the group's overall goal
+- **Role**: Ideas and Design Coordinator - brainstorms features and function on the application, in regards to the group's overall goal
 - **Top 3 Commits**:
 - Commit 1: Came up with one of the possible UI designs.
 - Commit 2: Coordinated teammates to work together and decide when we meet to discuss the project.